lindeloev/job/cran-comments.md

 * Mac OS, R 4.0.5
 * Ubuntu 20.04, R 4.0.5

-This package is currently used by a few thousand users and the initial bugs have been fixed.
+This package is currently used by at least a few hundred users and the initial bugs have been fixed.

 ## Automated test environments